 Volunteers have organized many events and open houses where residents can learn more about these clean heating and cooling technologies.
 Here’s what you can do:

-- Come to a HeatSmart event or open house (click links for details) to Learn more about what clean heating and cooling option might be best for your needs and get your questions answered
+- Come to our last HeatSmart open house (click links for details) to Learn more about what clean heating and cooling option might be best for your needs and get your questions answered

 - Learn about the incentives and interest-free loans that can support your installation